Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update:

-* **Single communication point for the agent**: `CENTRAL_SINGLEURL=https://ingestion-eu.platform.axway.com` (EU region) or `CENTRAL_SINGLEURL=https://ingestion.platform.axway.com` (US region) can be use to ensure the agent connectivity to the platform.
-From here the request will be forwarded to the appropriate services.
-From a customer perspective, using this url will ease their firewall configuration as only one url needs to be opened.
+* **Single communication point for the agent**: `CENTRAL_SINGLEURL=https://ingestion-eu.platform.axway.com` (EU region) or `CENTRAL_SINGLEURL=https://ingestion.platform.axway.com` (US region) can be used to ensure the agent connectivity to the platform.
+The request will then be forwarded to the appropriate services.
+From a customer perspective, using this URL will simplify their firewall configuration, as only one URL needs to be opened.
-This new variable is enforced by Axway central CLI with version 2.10.3 or above.
+This new variable is enforced by Axway Central CLI with version 2.10.3 or above.
-* **Marketplace subscription**: Turning on the marketplace subscription provisioning `AGENTFEATURES_MARKETPLACEPROVISIONING=true` has 2 consequences to encourage everybody to move to the Marketplace:
+* **Marketplace subscription**: Turning on the Marketplace subscription provisioning `AGENTFEATURES_MARKETPLACEPROVISIONING=true` has two consequences that encourages moving to the Marketplace:

-    1- the discovery agent will no longer listen to unified catalog subscription.
+    * The Discovery Agent will no longer listen to the Unified Catalog subscription.

-    2- when discovery agent discover APIs, no catalog item will be created but only API Service.
+    * When the Discovery Agent discovers APIs, a catalog item will be created -- only an API Service.

-    In a nutshell, either your agent manage the Unified Catalog subscription or the Marketplace subscription but not both at the same time.
+    In short, either your agent manages the Unified Catalog subscription or the Marketplace subscription, but not at the same time.
-* **Single polling entry point**: with the introduction of event based agent for managing the marketplace subscription, we also switch the existing various polling (API, Unified Catalog subscription...) to a single source of truth: harvester service where all events the agent is interested are available.
+* **Single polling entry point**: With the introduction of the event-based agent for managing the Marketplace subscription, the existing polling (API, Unified Catalog subscription...) was also switch to a single source of truth: harvester service where all events that the agent is interested in are available.

 ### Amplify Gateway agents enhancements